HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/user_session_reporting_tool.md

 ---
-title: User Session Reporting Tool
+title: User session reporting tool
 ---
-# User Session Reporting Tool
+# User session reporting tool

 This topic describes how you can use the User Session Reporting Tool to count and report user sessions.